wesfly/morse_game/README.md

 # Morse Game

-This is a little game made in bevy to learn Morse.
+This is a little game made in Bevy to learn Morse.
-The controls are simple, just click with your left mouse button or press enter.
+The controls are easy to use.
+You can either click with your left mouse button or press the 'Enter' key.
-To clear the history, press your right mouse button or space on your keyboard.
+To clear the history, press the right mouse button or space bar on your keyboard.
-To clear only the last character in the history, press backspace.
+To clear the last character in the history, press the backspace key.

 ![Screenshot](screenshot.png)